valencenet/valence-manifests/README.md

     # Minimum cpu requests to recommend.
     valence.io/optimizer.min-cpu-requests: "100m"
     # Minimum memory requests to recommend.
-    # Set this to your max heap size if you are using JVM.
+    # For example: set this to your max heap size if you are using JVM.
     valence.io/optimizer.min-memory-requests: "500M"
 ```